dbierer/php-class-notes/apache-nov-2017.md

 * from Maroun to All Participants: the private use to be pem and the public key crt
 * from Francois to All Participants: ProxyPassMatch ^/(.*\.php(/.*)?)$ fcgi://127.0.0.1:9000/var/www/$1
 * from Todd to All Participants: Setting up a PHP server with RP is easier to digest.
 Java/Tomcat just adds complication and causes things to get fuzzy
+* from Todd to All Participants: Not sure if I'm ahead, but I'm really suprised not to see anything on chroot/jail of Apache.
+I know this is more of a Linux feature.
+You might also consider adding an exposure slide to docker/containers, but that is a whole different subject docker/containers would be a whole different class (we did a section docker in the PHP III)!
+* from Francois + self: consider changing references to /opt for consistency

 ## EXAMPLES